oroinc/documentation/user_guide/ui_components.rst

 Check the entity records, click the arrow and choose the action to perform.

-For example, if you want to delete the first three contacts from the grid:
+In the example, the three contacts will be deleted from the grid:

 .. image:: ./img/ui_components/grid_bulk_actions.png